- Oops!Something went wrong.Please try again later.

 Asked about Mack at the time, Clyne said, “I haven't been able to speak to her for a year and half.
 Part of the conditions of her bail is that she can't speak to anyone who is affiliated in any way with the case or NXIVM.”
 Clyne called the series of events since 2018 “the hardest, most humbling experience of my life," but said “I wouldn’t trade my experiences for anything.”

-Mack pled guilty and is currently on house arrest.
+Mack pled guilty and was put on house arrest.

 When Allison Mack was arrested in April 2018, she initially pleaded not guilty to sex trafficking and conspiracy charges related to her role in DOS.
 After a few days' stint in jail, she was released to her parents' custody in California that same month on the condition she wouldn't use her phone or the internet, nor travel for reasons not connected to the case.